 The aim of the CCF is to engender a sense of public service and to develop qualities of teamwork, resilience, self-reliance, responsibility, resourcefulness and leadership in young people.
 It is run along military lines but is not intended to be a recruitment vehicle for the Armed Services.

-The CCF is run by Officers and staff from both schools as well as by sixth form Cadet Non-Commissioned Officers.
+The CCF is run by Officers and staff from both schools as well as by 6th form Non-Commissioned Officers.
 Cadets take part in overnight exercises and camps across the year and have the opportunity to take part in flying, station visits, shooting days, various competitions, military skills, adventure training and other activities.
-Overseas trips are arranged each year to such places as Cyprus for scuba diving and South Africa for bush craft and survival.
-Cadets in Year 10 are able to complete their Duke of Edinburgh Bronze Award.
+Overseas trips are arranged each year to places such as Cyprus for scuba diving.
+Cadets in Year 10 may, potentially, complete their Duke of Edinburgh Bronze Award if there is sufficient interest from both schools.

-A subscription is payable for each year and covers costs for activities within the UK.
+A subscription is payable for each year and covers costs for most activities within the UK.

-For further information about the CCF, please see the links on this page and/or contact:
+For further information about the CCF, please see the links on this page or contact:

 Pilot Officer Caroline Ellis – Royal Airforce Air Cadets (RAFAC)